Apple’s released its highly anticipated iOS 12.3 update and the software is available for all iOS 12-powered iPhone, iPod, and iPod touch models.

 If you’re currently running iOS 12.2, you get the shortest list of changes.
 If you’re moving from iOS 12.1.4 or an older version of iOS 12, you’ll get a much larger update because the features and fixes from those updates are on board your version of iOS 12.3.

-With the iOS 12.3 update’s release finally here, we want to take you through everything there is to know about Apple’s latest firmware.
+With that in mind, we want to take you through everything there is to know about Apple’s latest firmware.

 iOS 12.3 Reviews